Intro-CS-App-Dev-and-Deploy/Rect-Application-Text/README.md

 Using rect() to draw text to the Canvas

 **Purpose**: Text is difficult to draw in a Processing-JAVA Canvas so rect() attempts to simplify it
+- This lesson will teach minimum code for "text"
+- See Home Screen 3x3 Project, "Do this Not That" for how to split the minimum code into chucks (intro procedural programming)
 - Will lead to a text-size auto calculator algorithm in Intermediate CS

 ## Questions